Dennis-Rosenbaum/quad-assignment-frontend/README.md

 ## Start the application
 1. Clone this project to your local machine
 2. Add a `.env.development` file with this content below
+3. Install dependencies by executing `npm install`, this can take a while
-3. Start the project with `npm run dev`
+4. Start the project with `npm run dev`
-4. In the browser, navigate to http://localhost:3200
+5. In the browser, navigate to http://localhost:3200

 ## .env.development
  ```